Duran Duran (1981 album): US 1983 Capitol reissue

-During the height of the band's fame after the release of their second album Rio, Capitol reissued Duran Duran in the US in late April 1983 and added the band's current single "Is There Something I Should Know?" to the track listing.
+During the height of the band's fame after the release of their second album Rio, Capitol reissued Duran Duran in the US in late April 1983 and added the band's then-current single "Is There Something I Should Know?" to the track listing.
 This release made the top ten of Billboard's Top LPs & Tape chart in August 1983, a few weeks after "Is There Something I Should Know?" hit number four, and reached number 24 on the Billboard Rock Albums chart.
 By the time Duran Duran released their third album Seven and the Ragged Tiger in late 1983, Duran Duran and Rio were still high on the charts.

 The reissued Duran Duran LP featured updated cover art designed by Garrett, using the newer "double D" band logo featured on the "Is There Something I Should Know?" single and Seven and the Ragged Tiger cover.
 The new image positioned each band member equally close to the camera and depicted their varied looks, from tanned adventurers to rouged androgynes.
-This reflected the band's teen-focused marketing, which promoted the image and personality of its individual members: "everyone is someone's favourite."
+This reflected the band's teen-focused marketing, which promoted the image and personality of its individual members: "everyone is someone's favourite".

 Special edition

 Duran Duran was reissued in a special edition on 29 March 2010, with remastered audio engineered by Andrew Walter at Abbey Road Studios.
 It contained the original album and a number of bonus tracks, including the band's AIR and Manchester Square studio demos recorded on 29 July and 8 December 1980, respectively.
 The special edition also included a BBC radio session, recorded on 19 June 1981, and a DVD with BBC footage and the band's music videos from the era.
-The remastering had a negative reaction from fans as a victim of the loudness war.
-Listeners particularly cited "Girls on Film" as containing a defect which is not present in any other mastering of the song.
-Andy Taylor, who had left the band by that point, criticised the remaster, saying that it "sounds like it was done down the pub" and condemned EMI for promoting the demos as bonus tracks: "They should be gifting them to fans after 30 years of support...shame on all involved."
-EMI acknowledged the defect at the beginning of "Girls on Film", calling it a result of master-tape deterioration, but refused to recall the reissue because complaints about its sound quality were "by far in the minority".
+Fans criticised the remaster as containing audio "level-bouncing", loss of dynamic range and other defects, particularly on "Girls on Film".
+Andy Taylor, who had left the band by that point, criticised the remaster, saying that it "sounds like it was done down the pub" and condemned EMI for promoting the demos as bonus tracks: "They should be gifting them to fans after 30 years of support...shame on all involved".
+EMI acknowledged the defect at the beginning of "Girls on Film", calling it a result of master-tape deterioration, but refused to recall the reissue.